LSDAF/lsadf_github_actions/README.md

 - If the user is not an organization admin
 - If the specified image doesn't exist

+### 🗑 Cleanup Untagged Images

+This workflow automatically deletes untagged Docker images from GitHub Container Registry (ghcr.io) for the LSDAF organization.

+#### Scheduling

+The workflow runs automatically:
+- Every Sunday at 00:00 UTC to clean up untagged images
+- Can also be triggered manually via the Actions tab

+#### Usage

+To manually trigger this workflow:

+1. Go to the Actions tab in the repository
+2. Select "🗑 Cleanup Untagged Images"
+3. Click "Run workflow"

+No input parameters are required as the workflow is pre-configured to clean up untagged images for the "lsadf_api" repository.

 ## Required Permissions

 To use these workflows, you need:
 - For building and pushing images: Organization admin role and a GitHub Personal Access Token with `read:org` and `write:packages` permissions
 - For deleting images: Organization admin role and a GitHub Personal Access Token with `read:org` and `delete:packages` permissions
+- For cleaning up untagged images: Organization admin role and a GitHub Personal Access Token with `delete:packages` permissions

 ## License